 Documented is a watchdog group that investigates how corporations manipulate public policy, harming our environment, communities, and democracy.

 Nick Surgey is Co-Director of Documented and an investigative reporter.
-He is a occasional contributor to the Intercept and is a Senior Fellow at the Center for Media and Democracy.
+He is a occasional contributor to the Intercept.
 His work has been featured in The Guardian, the New York Times, the Los Angeles Times, and the Washington Post, and many other places including the Colbert Report.
 Nick was previously Director of Research at the Center for Media and Democracy, and Staff Counsel at Common Cause.

 Lisa Graves is Co-Director of Documented and a well-known researcher, writer, and public speaker.
 Her research and analysis have been cited by every major paper in the country, and featured in critically acclaimed books and documentaries, including Ava Du Vernay’s award-winning film, “The 13th,” the Bill Moyers’ narrated “United States of ALEC,” and Showtime’s “Years of Living Dangerously.”
 Her full bio, which includes serving as Deputy Assistant Attorney General at the U.S. Department of Justice, is available here.